Effective Communication Study

 Levels of Involvement

-Substance-related disorders involve problems associated with using and abusing drugs that alter patterns of thinking, feeling, and behaving.
+Substance-related disorders: Involve problems associated with using and abusing drugs that alter patterns of thinking, feeling, and behaving.

 Dependence can exist without abuse.

-5. Cannabis
+Cannabis (Marijuana).

 II.
 Depressants